ojoaofernandes/upchat/README.md

 HEADER CRLF CRLF BODY
 ```

-### Authentication Protocol with facebbok, twitter and google
+### Authentication Protocol with facebook, twitter and google

 This protocol specifies in detail the message exchange to be done between the tcp (main communication server) and http (server for login purposes) servers and the java application(client).